EPEX SPOT - European Power Exchange

 - Enabling cross-border arbitrage and trading

 On the Intraday market, EPEX SPOT offers continuous and auction trading.
 All Intraday continuous markets run on the M7 trading system, an industry standard in terms of performance and robustness.
-More than two millions orders are recorded every day on M7.
+More than two million orders are recorded every day on M7.

 Innovation: After-Market, Localflex and multilateral GOs auctions